Pupil Premium

 The Use of the Pupil Premium Grant at Dorothy Barley Junior Academy

-The school has a 12 place Additional Resource Provision called the Learning Centre (currently 12 places are filled) which serves Moderate & Severe Learning Difficulties.
-Based on the most recent census 3% of pupils are currently receiving top-up funding.
-17% of children have Special Educational Needs.
-MLD, SEMH and SLCN are the main areas of need.
-The school has seen an increase in the % of SEND children over the last three years (historically usually around 10% of the school population).
-15 children have an EHCP in place.
-The school has also seen an increase in overall mobility in the last three years and deprivation remains high.
+Dorothy Barley Junior Academy is larger than the average-sized primary school in Dagenham.
+According to the October 24 census 44% of pupils have English as a first language.
+There are 35 languages other than English spoken by the children at the school.
+The largest language group is English, 42%, followed by Bengali 9%, Urdu 8%, Romanian 8%.
+The school has a 12 place Additional Resource Provision called the Learning Centre which serves Moderate & Severe Learning Difficulties.
+21% of children in our school have Special Educational Needs.
+SEMH, MLD and SLCN are the main areas of need.
+The school has seen an increase in the % of SEND children over the last four years (historically usually around 10% of the school population).
+12 children have an EHCP in place with 4 pending.
+The school has also seen an increase in overall mobility in the last four years and deprivation remains high

 We are a four-form entry school catering for Key Stage 2 children.
-According to the October 2021 census 33% of primary pupils are eligible for the Pupil Premium Grant.
+According to the October 2024 census 36% of primary pupils are eligible for the Pupil Premium Grant.

 We have high aspirations and ambitions for our children and we are determined to ensure that all our children are given every chance to realise their full potential.